 If you’re traveling solo, taking decent photos with the murals will be a bit challenging, but hey, nothing is impossible.
 This is one of the biggest solo travelers’ struggles, but with a little creativity, you can manage it.

-If you want to go on a fun hunt, there is also a map here that has most of the known murals in Deep Ellum.
-These listed below are guaranteed to spark curiosity and inspiration in whoever happens to pass them by:
+If you want to go on a fun hunt, check out our complete article + map about Dallas street art that has most of the known murals in Deep Ellum.

 Dinner at Pizza Lounge